Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Day 5 - Kota Kinabalu - farewell to Sarawak and arrival in Sabah

-This morning is free to relax, explore some of the self-guided trails or take in the Park’s visitors centre.
-Later, we say goodbye to Sarawak and transfer to the small Mulu Airport for our flight to Kota Kinabalu in Sabah.
-Explore the town’s night market or perhaps stroll down to the waterfront for sundowners?
+The morning is free to relax, explore some of the self-guided trails or take in the Park’s visitors centre before a transfer to the small Mulu Airport for our flight to Kota Kinabalu, former Jesselton, in Sabah.
+Afternoon at leisure to explore the town’s vibrant night market or perhaps stroll down to the waterfront for sundowners?

 Overnight: Kota Kinabalu Transport: Minibus, Plane, Walk, Meals: B, D,

-Overnight: Kota Kinabalu Transport: Minibus, Walk, Meals: B, L,
+Overnight: Kota Kinabalu Transport: Boat, Walk, Meals: B, L,

 Overnight: Sabah Tea Transport: Minibus, Walk, Meals: B, L, D,